meowmeowahr/KevinbotV3-KiCAD/CONTRIBUTING.md

 ## Ways to Support the Project

-Even if you don’t have time to contribute directly, you can support us by:
+Even if you don't have time to contribute directly, you can support us by:
 - **Starring the repository**
 - **Sharing it on social media**
-- **Mentioning it in your project’s README**
+- **Mentioning it in your project's README**

 ## Table of Contents
 - [I Have a Question](#i-have-a-question)